-The International Marxist Tendency proudly presents the relaunched In Defence of Marxism theoretical journal.
-Translated into multiple languages, readers from all over the world will be able to subscribe and four times a year will receive the physical magazine, posted to your door.
+The International Marxist Tendency proudly presents the In Defence of Marxism theoretical journal.
+Translated into multiple languages, readers can subscribe and four times a year will receive the physical magazine, posted to your door.
 Or you can choose to subscribe to our digital editions, which will land directly in your email inbox.

 The theoretical struggle is a key component of the class struggle.
 As Lenin explained, without revolutionary theory there can be no revolutionary movement.
 Capitalism is facing the deepest crisis in its history.
 The ruling class can offer no real way forward for the vast majority of people.
 That is the reason they spread a whole array of confused and reactionary ideas.